Pre-Professional OT Curriculum

 This last trimester course focuses on the leadership and management of occupational therapy services, as well as professional issues that include the ethical, legal, political, legislative, reimbursement, and ethos of the practice and the practitioner.
 Students explore and analyze administrative, supervisory, leadership, and professional issues related to the practice context and promotion of the profession.
 The course addresses the contexts of the health care and other delivery systems (e.g. political, educational, and community).
 The examination and analysis of policy, demographic factors, and organizational considerations in the delivery of occupational therapy services is discussed.
 Federal, state and local guidelines related to practice and implications for credentialing and reimbursement are explored.
 The grant writing process is introduced as a potential avenue for fiscal resources.
 Professional standards (American Occupational Therapy Association (AOTA)), national certification, licensure, and continuing competence are discussed with emphasis on ongoing professional development to maintain currency in all areas of professional practice.

 OT 652 Adulthood and OT Practice (6)

 This course presents the developmental stages, roles, and tasks of the adult.
-Focus is placed on the impact of bio psychosocial stress, dysfunction, and/or disability on the primary roles and tasks of the adult.
-The course develops and emphasizes the skillful analysis and application of OT frames of reference for the selection and utilization of appropriate evaluation and intervention techniques with a variety of adult clinical conditions.
-Laboratory sessions will develop entry-level proficiency in traditional neurophysiological, neurodevelopmental, and motor learning approaches.
-Psychosocial, physical, sociocultural, and environmental aspects of disability are emphasized equally to ensure a holistic approach to case analysis, evaluation, and treatment planning.
+Focus is placed on the impact that biopsychosocial stress, dysfunction and/or disability have on the primary roles and tasks of the adult.
+The course develops and emphasizes the skillful analysis and application of occupational therapy frames of reference for the selection and utilization of appropriate evaluation and intervention techniques with a variety of adult clinical conditions.

 OT 662 Fieldwork Level I Seminar (3)